TCGV/blog/_posts/2022-04-15-an-inherent-source-of-correlation-in-crypto.md

 In this qualitative analysis we've seen how a system of DEX pairs builds-up correlation between crypto assets as a result of exploring arbitrage between these pairs.
 Even though the analysis was based on a simulated US$ 1M trade to buy BTC, similar and consistent results hold for selling BTC, as well as for buying/selling ETH, within this closed system.

-As of the time of this writing Uniswap alone holds <b>US$ 4.77b of TVL</b> in hundreds of DEX pairs, creating an entangled net of relationships between crypto assets and contributing to the correlation among them.
+As of the time of this writing Uniswap on Ethereum mainnet alone holds <b>US$ 4.77b of TVL</b> in hundreds of DEX pairs, creating an entangled net of relationships between crypto assets and contributing to the correlation among them.

 ---